 Want to work — and drink — while you cruise?
 BrewBarge’s human-powered paddle boats seat up to 14 people for 1.5-hour tours down the Willamette River from Riverplace Marina in downtown Portland.
 The trips are BYOB, but beer is available for purchase at the BrewStop, where you’ll check in for the tour.

 Columbia River Gorge boat tours

-The Portland Spirit’s Explorer offers the scenic Heart of the Gorge Exploration, a 120-mile journey that takes you from downtown Portland, through the port of Portland, into the epic Columbia River Gorge and through the locks at Bonneville Dam, with a stop for lunch in Cascade Locks.
+Discover the history and lore behind Bigfoot while aboard the Explorer for Portland Spirit’s scenic Bigfoot Explorer Jetboat Cruise.
+This 120-mile journey takes you from downtown Portland, through the port of Portland, into the epic Columbia River Gorge and through the locks at Bonneville Dam, with a stop for lunch in Cascade Locks.